HelloWorldFam/UBCExplorer/README.md

 cd bcs-dashboard/backend
 npm install

-# if you want to run the landing page, you will also need to
-cd bcs-landing-page
-npm install
 ```

 To be able to read/write to the mongoDB database, you will need to add credentials.